Woman holding her abdomen with both hands

 Re‑tested.

 Most gut cases take three to six months of active work.
-Stool testing at baseline, protocol implementation, retest at three months.
-The goal is a gut that functions without you having to think about it.
+Stool testing at baseline, protocol, retest at three months.
+The goal is a gut that functions without you having to manage it.

 I've had a colonoscopy and everything was normal.
 Does that help?

 I've been told I have IBS.
-Is there more to it than that?
+Is there more to it?

 IBS is a symptom description, not a diagnosis.
 It tells you what's happening, not why.
-Most cases have a treatable underlying pattern when you look with the right tools.
+Most cases have a treatable upstream pattern when you look with the right tests.

 The gut microbiome produces an enzyme called beta-glucuronidase that reactivates estrogens for reabsorption.
-High beta-glucuronidase means more estrogen recirculation, which drives estrogen dominance.
-Treating the gut is often the most direct way to shift a hormonal pattern.
+High beta-glucuronidase means more estrogen recirculating, driving estrogen dominance.
+Treating the gut is often the most direct path to shifting a hormonal pattern.

 Scenic lake view